 I searched for an accessible way to explain literary devices when my oldest daughter was asking for help in her final high school English class.

-How to have fun teaching literary device to a homeschool high schooler?
+How to have fun with homeschool high schoolers teaching literary devices?
 Use popular pop culture references.

 If you’re thinking, what even is a literary device?
 An abbreviated, succinct version exists here.